m3dwards/longmynd.org/content/sites/wrekin-se.md

   what3words: ///objective.papers.noises
   physicalMaps: 1:50000 136 or Explorer 215
 sensitivities:
+  - sensitivity: >-
-  - sensitivity: It is essential all pilots are BHPA members for the insurance cover this provides, while this is true for all LMSC sites  this site is very popular with the public.
-Be especially careful not to put anyone at risk e.g. with poor launches, being blown backwards or top landings (do not attempt if there is not ample clear room).
-Walkers dogs are frequently not on leads, try to ensure none can get caught in your lines.
-If it is busy wait till it is clear to launch – politely ask people to move if necessary.
+      This site is very popular with the public.
+Be especially careful not to put anyone at

+      risk e.g. with poor launches, being blown backwards or top landings (do not attempt

+      if there is not ample clear room).
+Walkers dogs are frequently not on leads, try to

+      ensure none can get caught in your lines.
+If it is busy wait till it is clear to launch –

+      politely ask people to move if necessary.
   - sensitivity: We may not leave vehicles at the top, however a single 4×4 may ferry equipment/pilots up and then be returned to the halfway house – see notes below.